-For the second argument of the macro, if we are in the mode = ext, the argument must be the line number of the file corresponding to the point we want to add.
-The algorithm will stop the line before to build the initial triangulation for which it will add the point corresponding to the line.
+For the second argument of the macro, if we are in mode = ext, the argument must be the line number of the file corresponding to the point we want to add.
+The algorithm will stop at the previous line to build the initial triangulation and proceed to add the point corresponding to the line requested.
 The subsequent lines in the file are ignored.

-bbox = none (default) or show: this option allows to draw the added points to form a bounding box and the corresponding triangulation.
-By default, these triangles are removed at the end of the algorithm.
+bbox = none (default) or show: this option allows to draw the added points that form the bounding box and the triangles attached.
+Although they are always computed, by default, these triangles are removed at the end of the algorithm.

+'''

 color = \langle value \rangle (default: black): The color of the drawing.

+'''

-- colorNew = \(\nabla value \rangle\) (default: red): The color of the drawing of the "new" elements which are the point to add, the polygon of the cavity, and the new triangles. - colorBack = \langle value \rangle (default: black!20): The color for the filling of the region concerned by the addition of the new point. - colorCircle = \langle value \rangle (default: green): The color for the circumcircle of the triangles containing the point to add. - meshpoint = \(value \) (default: P): The letter(s) used to label the vertices of the triangulation.
+- colorNew = \(\nabla value \rangle\) (default: red): The color of the drawing of the "new" elements which are the point to add, the polygon delimiting the cavity, and the new triangles. - colorBack = \langle value \rangle (default: black!20): The color for the filling of the region concerned by the addition of the new point. - colorCircle = \(\nabla value \rangle\) (default: green): The color for the circumcircle of the triangles containing the point to add. - meshpoint = \(\nabla a \) (default: P): The letter(s) used to label the vertices of the triangulation.
 It is included in the math mode delimiters \$...\$.
 The bounding box points are labeled with numbers 1 to 4 and with a star exponent. - step = badtriangles (default) or cavity or newtriangles: To choose the step we want to draw, corresponding to the steps of the Bowyer and Watson algorithm. - newpoint = \langle value \rangle (default: P): The letter(s) used to label the new point of the triangulation.
 It is include in the math mode delimiters \$...\$. - tikz (boolean, default:false): By default, this boolean is set to false, and MetaPost (with luamplib) is used to draw the picture.
-With this option, tikz is the drawing engine. - scale = \(value \) (default: 1cm): The scale option defines the scale at which the picture is draw (the same for the two axis).
+With this option, tikz is the drawing engine. - scale = \(\nabla value \rangle\) (default: 1cm): The scale option defines the scale at which the picture is drawn (the same for both axis).
 It must contain the unit of length (cm, pt, etc.).